JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/kotlin-coroutines.md

 ## Learning Resources

-Before going to the next coroutine sections, it is highly recommended to check the following resources to understand coroutines and become fluent with available APIs:
+Before going to the next coroutine-related sections, it is highly recommended to go through the following resources.
+It will help understand coroutines and become fluent with available APIs:

 - [Official Kotlin Coroutines Guide](https://kotlinlang.org/docs/coroutines-guide.html)
 - KotlinConf talks by Roman Elizarov (Kotlin Coroutines architect):